yCanta/yCanta/README.md

 Recent Changes
 --------------
+ - *2014-11-22* - Allowed export to use configurations from other songbooks
  - *2014-11-21* - PDF formatter enhancements: fix overflow issue, and infinite loop with large margins
  - *2014-11-20* - Improvements to song search in app: ignore punctuation when searching, enable a:author search
  - *2014-11-17* - Songs and songbooks now have nice filenames